Waters–Fulton Store and Post Office

-Waters–Fulton Store and Post Office, also known as Water's Store, Fulton, is a historic home located in Fulton, Howard County, Maryland.
+Waters-Fulton Store and Post Office, also known as Water's Store, Fulton, is a historic home located in Fulton, Howard County, Maryland, US.

-The Post office and Store served as the center of town for Fulton, Maryland.
+The post office and store served as the center of town for Fulton, Maryland.
 It is situated on a slave plantation purchased by Richard Waters in 1861.
-On 29 December 1874 the "Water's Store" post office opened.
-In 1877 a road was commissioned by the county between Water's store and Souder House.
+On December 29, 1874, the "Water's Store" post office opened.
+In 1877, a road was commissioned by the county between Water's Store and Souder House.
 In 1887 Frederick Brinkman purchased the farm and store.
-The Post Office name was changed to "Fulton" in 1887.
+The post office's name was changed to "Fulton" in 1887.